Join over 5,000 others and

 - Diffuse essential oils like lavender and copaiba about half an hour before bed.

 Even though you may not feel like it in the morning, getting 30 minutes in of moderate exercise will not only give you an energy boost after but a burst of endorphins too.
 I like taking a morning walk, swim, or take a yoga class.
-If I can’t seem to get up, I’ll use Mel Robbins 5 second rule paired with breathing in some peppermint oil and it always does the trick!

 The Best Period Tips for Cravings

 Before your period starts, your calming hormone serotonin dips while your stress hormone cortisol rises, leaving you craving sugary, carby, fatty, and salty comfort food.